-During 2022 the Company continued issuing and servicing the loans provided under the Government Programme for the Development of Productive Employment and Mass Entrepreneurship for 2017-2021 ("Isker"); new loans were issued for the amount of KZT 31,464,550 thousand (2021; KZT 18,967,321 thousand).
-The Company used estimated market interest rates of 1540% to 21.90% p.a.
-(2021; 11.60% - 16.70% p.a.) to measure the fair value of the above-mentioned loans on initial recognition by discounting their future contractual cash flows.
-The loss of KZT 10,911,036 thousand on initial recognition of these loans issued at below market interest rate (2021; KZT 6,674,848 thousand) was recognised within other expenses and fully compensated at the expense of a government grant (Note 20).
+During 2022 the Group continued issuing and servicing the loans provided under the Government Programme for the Development of Productive Employment and Mass Entrepreneurship for 2017-2021 ("Isket"); new loans were issued for the amount of KZT 31,464,550 thousand (2021: KZT 18,967,321 thousand).
+The Group used estimated market interest rates of 15,40% to 21,90% p.a.
+(2021: 11.60% - 16.70% p.a.) to measure the fair value of the above-mentioned loans on initial recognition by discounting their future contractual each flows.
+The loss of KZT 10,911,036 thousand on initial recognition of these loans issued at below market interest rate (2021: KZT 6,674,848 thousand) was recognised within other expenses and fully compensated at the expense of a government grant (Noir 21).

-During 2022 the Company continued issuing and servicing the loans in the amount of KZT 13,718,157 thousand provided under Enbek government programme and Employment Roadmap for 2020 programme.
-The Company used estimated market interest rates of 15.40% - 21.90% p.a. to measure the fair value of the above-mentioned loans on initial recognition by discounting their future contractual cash flows.
-The loss of KZT 2,833,242 thousand on initial recognition of these loans issued at below market interest rates was recognised within other expenses and was fully compensated at the expense of a government grant received.
+During 2022 the Group continued issuing and servicing the loans of KZT 13,718,157 thousand provided under Enbek and Employment Roadmap 2020 government programmes.
+The Group used estimated market interest rates of 15.40% - 21.90% p.a. to measure the fair value of the above-mentioned loans on initial recognition by discounting their future contractual cash flows.
+The loss of KZT 2,833,242 thousand on initial recognition of these loans issued at below market interest rate was recognised within other expenses and fully compensated at the expense of a government grant.

-During 2021, the funds received as part of the bond issue in the total amount of KZT 5,000,000 thousand under the program "Employment Roadmap 2020-2021" (Note 16) were allocated in full to the agro-industrial complex entities.
-The Company used estimated market interest rates of 16.30% - 16.70% p.a. to measure the fair value of the above-mentioned loans on initial recognition by discounting their future contractual cash flows.
-The loss of KZT 900,656 thousand on initial recognition of these loans issued at below market interest rates was recognised within other expenses.
+During 2021, the funds received as part of the bond issue in the total amount of KZT 5,000,000 thousand under the programme "Employment Roadmap 2020-2021" (Note 17) were allocated in full to the agro-industrial complex entities.
+The Group used estimated market interest rates of 16.30% - 16.70% p.a. to measure the fair value of the above-mentioned loans on initial recognition by discounting their future contractual cash flows.
+The loss of KZT 900,656 thousand on initial recognition of these loans issued at below market interest rate was recognised within other expenses.

-During 2022 the Company incurred expected credit losses on loans issued as part of the government programme of agroindustrial complex development for a total amount of KZT 8,732,054 thousand (2021: KZT 2,622,720 thousand) on loans issued before - during 2018-2020.
-Expected credit losses are compensated through receipt of government grants (Note 20).
+During 2022 the Group incurred expected credit losses on loans issued as part of the government programme of agroindustrial complex development for a total amount of KZT 8,732,054 thousand (2021: KZT 2,622,720 thousand) on loans issued during 2018-2020.
+Expected credit losses are compensated through receipt of government grants (Note 21).

-During 2022, as part of a loan received from the Shareholder for lending to agro-industrial complex entities to finance the construction of dairy farms and implementation of the investment projects for production and processing of agricultural products, the Company issued new loans for a total amount of KZT 3,501,188 thousand.
-The Company used estimated market interest rates of 15.40% = 21.90% p.a. to measure the fair value of the above-mentioned loans on initial recognition by discounting their future contractual cash flows.
-The loss of KZT 1,651,777 thousand on initial recognition of these loans issued at below market interest rates was recognised within other expenses and was fully compensated at the expense of a government grant (Note 20).
+During 2022, as part of a loan received from the Shareholder for lending to agro-industrial complex entities to finance the construction of commercial dairy farms and implementation of the investment projects for production and processing of agricultural products, the Group issued new loans for a total amount of KZT 3,501,188 thousand.
+The Group used estimated market interest rates of 15.40% - 21.90% p.a. to measure the fair value of the above-mentioned loans on initial recognition by discounting their future contractual cash flows.
+The loss of KZT 1,651,777 thousand on initial recognition of these loans issued at below market interest rates was recognised within other expenses and was fully compensated at the expense of a government grant (Note 21).